Is iCloud Drive good to use full time?

 I have been using those for just under 2 years.
 The functionality is basically the same between Microsoft Office and the iWork suite.
 I really do like using Pages, Numbers, and Keynote over Microsoft Office because it is much more intuitive in my opinion.
 It will take some time to get used to using Pages, Numbers, and Keynote, but both Office and iWork are similar enough that it shouldn't take too long.
 You can also export the documents you create in Pages, Numbers, and Keynote as Word, Excel, and PowerPoint documents, so you won't have to worry about compatibility errors if you send the documents to others who are using Microsoft Office.

 I've heard good things about iWork from others, but one thing that has made me weary is that people have told me stories about downloading files from their professors or colleagues that have created files using Word or Powerpoint and opening them in Pages/Keynote with he formatting being off or garbled, etc. Any insight there?
 Sorry for all the questions.
-I don't ever get the chances to sit down and ask these questions with actual users :P
+I don't ever get the chances to sit down and ask these questions with actual users :p

-kylepu110 I've heard good things about iWork from others, but one thing that has made me weary is that people have told me stories about downloading files from their professors or colleagues that have created files using Word or Powerpoint and opening them in Pages/Keynote with he formatting being off or garbled, etc. Any insight there?
+I've heard good things about iWork from others, but one thing that has made me weary is that people have told me stories about downloading files from their professors or colleagues that have created files using Word or Powerpoint and opening them in Pages/Keynote with he formatting being off or garbled, etc. Any insight there?
 Sorry for all the questions.
-I don't ever get the chances to sit down and ask these questions with actual users :P
+I don't ever get the chances to sit down and ask these questions with actual users :p

 Haha you're totally okay :) There are compatibility errors I've run into with Word/PowerPoint documents, but the worst they've been is a font has to be changed because it isn't an OS X system font.
 Other than that I haven't had any errors with it.